 Alternatively, your employer may ask you to connect to your company’s virtual private network (VPN) to conduct business remotely.

-If your company requires this level of control over your device, it may be in your best interest to avoid using your personal phone number for work.
+If your company requires this level of control over your device, it may be in your best interest to avoid using your personal phone for work.
+But if a separate corporate device isn’t in the books for you (or your business), all hope is not lost.
+You can still take advantage of a business number.

-Instead, using a platform like OpenPhone (yes, that’s us!), you can add a virtual business line to any smartphone using an app.
-This not only lets you sidestep the drawbacks of using your personal cell phone number for work but comes with added benefits.
+A platform like OpenPhone (yes, that’s us!) lets you add a virtual business line to any smartphone using an app.
+This lets you sidestep the drawbacks of using your personal number for work and comes with added benefits.
+For example, you can use one phone number on two phones (or devices) to be more flexible with how you answer calls and texts.

 With a dedicated business phone number, you won’t have to worry about getting calls at all hours.
 You can eliminate the expectation that you’re always available by setting business hours within your business phone app.
 That way, you can enjoy your personal time without interruption.